boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 # Why A Document is Needed for These Updates?

 Many of the edits in this document may be handled by the IPFIX Design Experts.
-However, and given that many of the imapced IE entries were created via the IETF stream, the following from Section 5.1 of {{!RFC7013}} should be followed:
+However, and given that many of the impacted IEs were created via the IETF stream, the following from Section 5.1 of {{!RFC7013}} should be followed:

-   This process should not in any way be construed as allowing the IE- DOCTORS to overrule IETF consensus.
+   > This process should not in any way be construed as allowing the IE-DOCTORS to overrule IETF consensus.
 Specifically, Information Elements in the IANA IE registry that were added with IETF consensus require IETF consensus for revision or deprecation.

 # Update the Description {#desc}